 At the core of the project are the journals in the African Journal Partnership Program (AJPP).
 The NLM is working with ten African medical journals in ten countries: DR Congo, Ethiopia, Ghana, Kenya, Malawi, Mali, Sierra Leone, Rwanda, Uganda, and Zambia.
 The programme involves partnerships between US/UK and African journals.
 The US/UK journals include: Annals of Internal Medicine, BMJ, Environmental Health Perspectives, JAMA, The Lancet, and NEJM.
 Established African journals become mentors to new journals in South-South relationships.NLM now seeks to extend the reach of each of these journals to a broader constituency that includes the lay public, newspaper and broadcast journalists, and policymakers.

-We have been piloting the Ugandan National Health Communications Network, and will expand to Ethiopia before the end of 2018.
+We have been piloting the Ugandan National Health Communications Network, and will expand to Ethiopia and other countries before the end of 2021.